reeseaustin55/Gwyddion_2_Python_Code/README.md

 # Gwyddion Batch Processing Utilities

 This repository provides reusable building blocks for processing AFM/SPM images with the [Gwyddion](http://gwyddion.net/) Python bindings.
-The code started as a single monolithic script and has been refactored into a small, testable package with both API and command-line entry points.
+The utilities remain fully compatible with Python 2.7 (the environment recommended by Gwyddion) while also running on modern Python interpreters.
+The original monolithic script has been refactored into a small, testable package with both API and command-line entry points.

 ## Package layout